Martin-Tazon/BDM-LandingZone/README.md

   - Lookup: ¿?
 We add in the objects the reconciled district and neighbourhood.
 Do we keep only the reconciled or the original as well?
   - Is this way of keeping timestamp correct?
   - If a file with the same name exists overwrite it
+  - When the loaders are done with reconciliation, drop database and add them again